skhussain123/OPENAISDK-TEST_PREPRATION/Level-1/08-Agent_run/readme.md

     session: Session | None = None
 ) -> CoroutineType[Any, Any, RunResult]
 ```
+Run a workflow starting at the given agent.
+The agent will run in a loop until a final output is generated.
+The loop runs like so:

+1. The agent is invoked with the given input.
+2. If there is a final output (i.e. the agent produces something of type agent.output_type, the loop terminates.
+3. If there's a handoff, we run the loop again, with the new agent.
+4. Else, we run tool calls (if any), and re-run the loop.
+In two cases, the agent may raise an exception:
+5. If the max_turns is exceeded, a MaxTurnsExceeded exception is raised.
+6. If a guardrail tripwire is triggered, a GuardrailTripwireTriggered exception is raised.
+Note that only the first agent's input guardrails are run.

 ##### Args
 1. starting_agent
 The starting agent to run.